The minutes turned to hours, the hours to days...

 My body was not made to live in panic mode for that long.
 My body, already damaged by the stress of traveling to research a book I was in the process of writing, rapidly deteriorated.
 After the second incident, I had PTSD so badly I didn't sleep for months.
 My nerves started dying faster than they ever had and all the ground I was able to keep level suddenly turned into a crumbling cliff.
 And Batman could not fucking fly.
 Asshole.

 So back to Karma.
-It was the ultimate joke - we had to buy a wheelchair and after much research, this was the one that we ended up with:
+It was the ultimate joke - I had to buy a wheelchair for myself and after much research, this was the one that I ended up with:

 |She's my bitch now|